 To redevelop the Critical Site Network Tool (CSN 2.0), which now includes enhanced functionalities to support Contracting Parties and other stakeholders in implementing AEWA and waterbird conservation more broadly.
 Amongst others, the CSN 2.0 now can help with the production of a list of AEWA populations and identification of look-alike species with their Table 1 status for each Range State.
 The content of the CSN Tool has been enhanced to support Range States in their climate change adaptation planning by providing information on predicted range changes of waterbirds in the Agreement Area and identifying the Critical Sites, which are likely to be vulnerable to climate change;

-To show the importance of adopting a multi-purpose approach to ecosystem-based climate change] adaptation that integrates conservation objectives with livelihood and disaster risk mitigation objectives focusing on synergies;
+To show the importance of adopting a multi-purpose approach to ecosystem-based [] adaptation that integrates conservation objectives with livelihood and disaster risk mitigation objectives focusing on synergies;

 To demonstrate national level assessments of the vulnerability of Critical Sites to climate change and identify areas where wetland restoration can contribute ecosystem-based climate change adaptation benefiting both the human and the waterbird populations in Ethiopia and Mali;